smartdevicelink/sdl_app_library_guides/docs/Customizing Look and Functionality/Customizing the Template/index.md

 # Customizing the Template
-There is some ability to customize the look and feel of the template.
-How much customization is available depends on the version of Core you are connected with and the design of the head unit.
+You have the ability to customize the look and feel of the template.
+How much customization is available depends on the RPC version of the head unit you are connected with as well as the design of the HMI.

-## Customizing Template Colors (RPC 5.0+)
+## Customizing Template Colors (RPC v5.0+)
 You can customize the color scheme of your app using template coloring APIs.

 ### Customizing the Default Layout